THIS DATE IN HISTORY: March 14

 1933: The Chicago Blackhawks forfeit a game for the only time in their history when players refuse to return to the ice after coach Tom Gorman is ejected.
 The Boston Bruins, who lead 3-2 at the time of the incident, are awarded a 1-0 victory.

 1944: Herb Cain of the Bruins has two assists in a 6-4 win against the Blackhawks at Boston Garden, giving him an NHL single-season record of 75 points.
 He passes the record of 73 set by Chicago's Doug Bentley the previous season.
-Cain finishes the season with 82 points, a record that lasts until Gordie Howe of the Detroit Red Wings has 86 points in 1950-51.
+Cain finishes the season with 82 points, a record that lasts until Gordie Howe of the Detroit Red Wings gets 86 points in 1950-51.

 Video: Ken Dryden won Conn Smythe before he won Calder

 1986: Paul Coffey of the Edmonton Oilers ties Tom Bladon's NHL record for most points in a game by a defenseman.
 Coffey finishes with eight points (two goals, six assists) in a 12-3 victory against the Red Wings at Northlands Coliseum.
+Glenn Anderson scores three goals for his fourth hat trick of the season and reaches 50 goals for the second time in his NHL career.

-2016: Jonathan Quick becomes the NHL's all-time leader in shutouts among goaltenders born in the United States when the Los Angeles Kings defeat the Blackhawks 5-0 at United Center.
+2016: Jonathan Quick becomes the NHL's all-time leader in shutouts among goaltenders born in the United States when the Kings defeat the Blackhawks 5-0 at United Center.
 It's the 41st shutout of Quick's NHL career, breaking a tie with Frank Brimsek and John Vanbiesbrouck.